deMirandaLab/GRIDGENE/docs/source/index.rst

 ..
 GRIDGEN documentation master file, created by sphinx-quickstart on Fri May 23 23:57:24 2025.

-Welcome to GRIDGEN's documentation!
+Welcome to GRIDGENE's documentation!
 ===================================

-GRIDGEN is a tool for extracting, organizing, and visualizing transcriptomic spatial data.
+GRIDGENE is a tool for extracting, organizing, and visualizing transcriptomic spatial data.

 It is designed to help researchers and data scientists work with spatial transcriptomics data efficiently.